Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 ID of the HTML element.
 If not specified, a unique ID will be autogenerated which cannot be relied on.

+*keyboardNavigation*

+Enables the following shortcuts:
+* 1 = Verify current record (accepted as correct, or accepted when showing just tier 1 buttons).
+* 2 = Verify current record (accepted as considered correct).
+* 3 = Set current record as plausible.
+* 4 = Reject current record (unable to verify).
+* 5 = Verify current record (rejected as incorrect).
+* Q = Query current record.
+* R = Re-determine current record.

 **showSelectedRow**

-Specify the element ID of a `[dataGrid]` control which the buttons will source the selected row from.
+Specify the element ID of a `[dataGrid]` or `[cardGallery]` control which the buttons will source the selected occurrence from.

 **viewPath**